My Cookie Journey

 Lemon and maple syrup pair well with blueberries, but you don't want to bite into a lemon and maple cookie and never taste the blueberries.
 This is all about balance!
 Start with firm blueberries; they will hold their shape when baking more than soft blueberries.

-Fresh blueberries being infused with lemon zest and maple syrup.
+Infusing whole fresh blueberries in a bowl with lemon zest and maple syrup.

 That is all you need to do to brighten up and add flavor to your blueberries.